Arthu-RL/archism/README.md

-Perfect!
-Here's a polished `README.md` for your **Archism** project:

----

 # 🧱 Archism

 **One-shot Arch Linux installation and setup** for an empty disk (SSD/HDD).
 Archism automates the **entire installation process**, from disk partitioning to a ready-to-use graphical environment, shell, drivers, and tools — in just **one command**.

 ---

 ## 🚀 Features

-* 🧹 Auto-wipes and partitions your disk (GPT + UEFI)
+- 🧹 Auto-wipes and partitions your disk (GPT + UEFI)
-* ⚙️ Installs the full Arch base system
+- ⚙️ Installs the full Arch base system
-* 🖥️ Sets up your chosen Desktop Environment (e.g., Cinnamon, GNOME, KDE, etc.)
+- 🖥️ Sets up your chosen Desktop Environment (e.g., Cinnamon, GNOME, KDE)
-* 🧩 Installs NVIDIA drivers, Docker, and developer tools
+- 🧩 Installs NVIDIA drivers, Docker, and developer tools
-* 🌍 Configures locale, timezone, keymap
+- 🌍 Configures locale, timezone, and keymap
-* 👤 Creates your user account with Zsh and Oh-My-Zsh
+- 👤 Creates your user account with Zsh and Oh-My-Zsh
-* 🔒 Enables LightDM, Docker, and NetworkManager services
+- 🔒 Enables GDM, Docker, and NetworkManager services
-* 🔁 Installs and configures GRUB EFI bootloader
+- 🔁 Installs and configures GRUB EFI bootloader

 ---

 ## 🛠️ Requirements

-* A system with UEFI firmware (not legacy BIOS)
+- A system with UEFI firmware (not legacy BIOS)
-* Internet access (Wi-Fi or Ethernet)
+- Internet access (Wi-Fi or Ethernet)
-* A blank disk (e.g., `/dev/sda`) that will be erased!
+- A blank disk (e.g., `/dev/sda`) that will be **completely erased**

 ---